neex/http2smugl/README.md

 ## Why focus on HTTP/2?

 In HTTP/2, all HTTP headers and values are binary.
-That means that they can contain additional spaces or even newlines.
-It opens possibilities to perform HTTP request smuggling in different ways.
+That means that technically they can contain additional spaces or even newlines.
+Despite it is explicitly prohibited by the standard, we hope to find implementations that allow such invalid headers.
+These headers will corrupt converted HTTP/1.1 request to the backend.

 Another point is that some recent fixes related to HTTP Request Smuggling might be implemented only for HTTP/1.1 parsers.